Rule 14-510. Prosecution and appeals.

 (a)(6) Answer to informal complaint.
 Within 20 days after service of the NOIC on the respondent, the respondent shall file with OPC counsel a written and signed answer setting forth in full an explanation of the facts surrounding the informal complaint, together with all defenses and responses to the claims of possible misconduct.
 For good cause shown, OPC counsel may extend the time for the filing of an answer by the respondent not to exceed an additional 30 days.
 Upon the answer having been filed or if the respondent fails to respond, OPC counsel shall refer the case to a screening panel for investigation, consideration and determination or recommendation.
 OPC counsel shall forward a copy of the answer to the complainant.

 (a)(7) Dismissal of informal complaint.
 An informal complaint which, upon consideration of all factors, is determined by OPC counsel to be frivolous, unintelligible, barred by the statute of limitations, more adequately addressed in another forum, unsupported by fact or which does not raise probable cause of any unprofessional conduct, or which OPC declines to prosecute may be dismissed by OPC counsel without hearing by a screening panel.
 OPC counsel shall notify the complainant of such dismissal stating the reasons therefor.
-The complainant may appeal a dismissal by OPC counsel to the Committee chair within 15 days after notification of the dismissal is mailed.
+The complainant may appeal a dismissal by OPC counsel by filing written notice with the Clerk of the Committee within 15 days after notification of the dismissal is mailed.
 Upon appeal, the Committee chair shall conduct a de novo review of the file, either affirm the dismissal or require OPC counsel to prepare a NOIC, and set the matter for hearing by a screening panel.
 In the event of the chair's recusal, the chair shall appoint the vice chair or one of the screening panel chairs to review and determine the appeal.